ipnz/Docs/Policies/ResponsiveGovernment.md

 # Responsive Government

 **Table of Contents**

-1. 1. **Problems Identified**
+1. **Problems Identified**
-  1. 1.1.Context
+  1.1.Context
-  2. 1.2.Increased transparency
+  1.2.Increased transparency
-  3. 1.3.Better government services
+  1.3.Better government services
-  4. 1.4.Increased participation
+  1.4.Increased participation

-1. 2. **Relevant Data/Research**
+2. **Relevant Data/Research**
-  1. 2.1.Office of the Ombudsman
+  2.1.Office of the Ombudsman
-  2. 2.2.Better Public Services
+  2.2.Better Public Services
-  3. 2.3.Government ICT strategy
+  2.3.Government ICT strategy
-  4. 2.4.Government IT projects failure
+  2.4.Government IT projects failure
-  5. 2.5.Government services online
+  2.5.Government services online
-  6. 2.6.RealMe
+  2.6.RealMe
-  7. 2.7.Better services to businesses
+  2.7.Better services to businesses
-  8. 2.8.Government procurement
+  2.8.Government procurement
-  9. 2.9.Open data
+  2.9.Open data
-  10. 2.10.Open source software
+  2.10.Open source software
-  11. 2.11.Declining voter participation, accessibility, and online voting
+  2.11.Declining voter participation, accessibility, and online voting 2.12.Referenda
-  12. 2.12.Referenda

-1. 3. **Examples of Global Leadership**
+3. **Examples of Global Leadership**
-  1. 3.1.E-Estonia
+  3.1.E-Estonia
-  2. 3.2.UK digital strategy, cloud computing and open data
-  3. 3.3.US States' expenditure transparency
+  3.2.UK digital strategy, cloud computing and open data 3.3.US States' expenditure transparency 3.4.E-government ranking
-  4. 3.4.E-government ranking
-  5. 3.5.Switzerland and direct democracy
+  3.5.Switzerland and direct democracy

-1. 4. **Policy Proposals**
+4. **Policy Proposals**
-  1. 4.1.Increased transparency
+  4.1.Increased transparency
-  2. 4.2.Better government services
+  4.2.Better government services
-  3. 4.3.Increased participation
+  4.3.Increased participation

-1. 1. **Problems identified**
-  1. **1.1****  Context**
+## Problems identified

+### 1.1 Context

 A Responsive Government is one that works for the people, not the other way around.
 'Working for the people' has many dimensions- from trust in government to efficiency to customer focus to accountability.